Skip to content

 create-next-app, create-react-app, create-typescript-app, etc

-In other words, create is a lower-level primitive that can be used to create higher-level create-*-app templates.
+In other words, Bingo is a lower-level primitive that can be used to create higher-level create-*-app templates.

 Cookiecutter